polygonledger/docs/whitepaper.md

 The Internet protocols are defined in standards, among them Request for Comments (RFC’s).
 The most important ones are RFC 793 - Transmission Control Protocol, RFC 2616 - Hypertext Transfer Protocol, RFC 1035 - Domain names, RFC 5321 - Simple Mail Transfer Protocol.
 The information flowing between the nodes are communication data which then get interpreted.

+## Transaction Protocols

+The fundamental basis of blockchain is that global transaction systems can be built on top of communication systems.
+Polygon approaches therefore the problem on the communications layer first.
+Communications are distinct messages.

 # Architecture

 ## State and accounts